Skip to main content

 If you report the assault to the police

-If you do decide to report it to the police, a police officer specially trained in supporting victims of sexual assault will talk to you and help to make sure you understand what's going on at each stage.
+If you do decide to report the assault to the police, a police officer specially trained in supporting victims of sexual assault will talk to you and help to make sure you understand what's going on at each stage.

 The police will investigate the assault.
 You will be offered a forensic medical examination and will be asked to make a statement about what happened (what you say is written down, which you check and sign).
 The police will pass their findings, including the forensic report, to the Crown Prosecution Service, who will decide whether the case should go to trial.